Haszb/Rakuten/README.md

 ------------

     ├── LICENSE
     ├── README.md                   <- The top-level README for developers using this project.
-    ├── app                <- API for deploying models, making it easier for applications to use the predictions.
+    ├── app                         <- API folder
+    │   ├── Dockerfile              <- Dockerfile for building the Docker image of the API.
+    │   ├── Tests                   <- Directory for API unit tests.
+    │   │   └── test_api.py         <- Test file for the API.
+    │   ├── __init__.py
     │   ├── crud.py
     │   ├── database.py
     │   ├── db_models.py
-    │   ├── main.py
+    │   ├── main.py                 <- API routes and logic.
+    │   ├── requirements.txt        <- Dependencies file for the API environment.
     │   ├── schemas.py
     │   └── security.py
+    ├── docker-compose.yml         <- Docker Compose configuration file for deploying the application.
-    ├── data
+    ├── flow
-    │   ├── external       <- Data from third party sources, for predictions on external data.
-    │   ├── preprocessed   <- The final, canonical data sets for modeling.
-    │   │   ├── image_train <- Directory for train set images.
+    │   ├── dags                    <- Directory for Airflow DAG definition files.
-    │   │   ├── image_test  <- Directory for prediction set images.
+    │   │   └── retrain_model.py    <- Script for the Airflow retrain model DAG.
-    │   │   ├── X_train_update.csv <- CSV file with columns: designation, description, productid, imageid.
-    │   │   ├── X_test_update.csv  <- CSV file for predictions with similar columns to X_train_update.csv.
+    │   ├── logs                    <- Directory for Airflow logs.
-    │   └── raw            <- The original, immutable data dump.
-    │       ├── image_train <- Directory for train set images.
+    │   └── plugins                 <- Directory for custom Airflow plugins.
-    │       ├── image_test  <- Directory for prediction set images.
+    ├── init_airflow_variables.sh  <- Script to initialize environment variables for Airflow.
-    │
-    ├── logs               <- Logs from training and predicting models.
+    ├── logs                        <- Directory for training logs.
-    │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries.
+    ├── models                      <- Directory for trained and serialized models, model predictions, or model summaries.
-    │
+    │   ├── old                     <- Directory for old versions of models.
     ├── notebooks                   <- Jupyter notebooks for initial data exploration and analysis.
-    │
+    │   └── Rakuten.ipynb          <- Jupyter Notebook for Rakuten project analysis.
-    ├── requirements.txt   <- Requirements file for reproducing the analysis environment.
+    ├── setup.py                    <- Configuration file for package installation.
-    │
-    ├── requirements_new.txt  <- Additional requirements for API functionality.
-    │
-    ├── src                <- Source code for this project.
+    └── src                         <- Source code for this project.
-    │   ├── __init__.py    <- Makes src a Python module.
+        ├── __init__.py
-    │   ├── main.py        <- Scripts to train models.
+        ├── config                  <- Configuration files for the project.
-    │   ├── predict.py     <- Scripts to use trained models for making predictions.
+        ├── docs_files              <- Documentation files for the project.
-    │   │
-    │   ├── data           <- Scripts to download or generate data.
-    │   │   ├── check_structure.py
-    │   │   ├── import_raw_data.py
-    │   │   └── make_dataset.py
+        │   └── workflow.png        <- Image of the Airflow workflow.
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling.
+        ├── features                <- Scripts to turn raw data into features for modeling.
-    │   │   └── build_features.py
+        │   └── build_features.py   <- Script for building features.
-    │   │
+        ├── main.py                 <- Scripts to train models.
+        ├── models                  <- Scripts to train models.
-    │   ├── models
+        │   ├── __init__.py
-    │   │   └── train_model.py
-    │   └── config         <- Parameters used in training and prediction scripts.
+        │   └── train_model.py      <- Script for training models.
-    │
+        ├── predict.py              <- Scripts to use trained models for making predictions.
+        └── visualization           <- Scripts for data visualization and model results visualization.
+            ├── __init__.py
-    └── users.db           <- Database for user management in API.
+            └── visualize.py       <- Script for data visualization.

 Instructions for Setup and Execution
 ------------------------------------